cristianstoichin/proposals/document_intelligence_proposal.md

 **🚀 LIVE DOCUMENT PROCESSING PLATFORM - Test It Now:**
 - **Live Platform:** https://admin.short-ly.net/login
 - **Demo Credentials:** demo.user@short-ly.net / Pass123$
-- **Already Built:** Vue.js frontend + Python/Lambda backend + API Gateway + S3 uploads + Document Processing + JWT Authentication
+- **Already Built:** Vue.js frontend + Python/Lambda backend + API Gateway + S3 uploads + OpenAI Document Summarization + JWT Authentication

 **What This Means for Your Project:** I already have a production-ready document processing system with user authentication running.
-The core infrastructure for file uploads, S3 storage, async processing, structured data extraction, and JWT-based auth is built and battle-tested.
-I'll adapt this proven foundation for your AWS Textract integration, which means faster delivery, lower risk, and higher quality.
+The core infrastructure for file uploads, S3 storage, and JWT-based auth is built and battle-tested.
+Currently, the platform uses OpenAI to summarize uploaded documents.
+I'll adapt this proven foundation to integrate AWS Textract for structured data extraction (key-value pairs, tables, handwriting), which means faster delivery, lower risk, and higher quality.

 **Try It Yourself:**
 1. Visit https://admin.short-ly.net/login
 2. Use demo credentials: **demo.user@short-ly.net / Pass123$**
-3. Upload a document to see the processing pipeline in action
+3. Upload a document to see the OpenAI summarization in action
-4. Experience the real-time status tracking and structured output
+4. Notice the file upload system and S3 integration - core infrastructure ready to adapt

 ---